 Enough about me for now.
 Let’s focus on the game.
 Holy Diver is a side-scrolling action platformer in which the player controls a heroic young wizard named Randy.
 In the year 666 of the World of Magic, the Black Slayer, Demon King of the Underground Dark Empire, launches an attack against the reigning King Crimson, Ronnie IV.
 Before being overrun by the Black Slayer’s forces, Ronnie entrusts his two young sons, Randy R. and Zakk W., to his faithful servant Ozzy and sends the three of them to safety in another dimension with the hope that they can someday return and restore light to the world.
 The next seventeen years are hard for Randy, Zakk, and Ozzy, but they continually train and devote themselves to the cause of Holy Magic Justice.
 Meanwhile, the Black Slayer’s power continues to grow.
 Now, with Ozzy having passed away and Zakk mysteriously disappearing, Randy sets off alone to retrieve the magical relics of the King Crimson family needed to vanquish Black Slayer once and for all.

 This story is, without a doubt, the stupidest thing.
 And I love it.
 So much.
 An epic high fantasy saga starring Ronnie James Dio, Randy Rhoads, Zakk Wylde, Ozzy Osbourne, King Crimson, and Slayer?
 Yeah, sign me up for that and do it yesterday, please.
 Naturally, Irem was careful not to make direct use of the likenesses or songs of any real world musicians, but the game still manages to wear its influences on its sleeve with this backstory.
 When reviewing a Famicom exclusive release, I’ll often express some regret over the fact that players outside Japan never got to experience it back in the day.
 In Holy Diver’s case, though, I’m glad.
-There’s simply no chance that any of its ludicrous heavy metal name dropping and warped religious imagery would have survived the transition to the NES intact.
+There’s simply no chance that any of its ludicrous heavy metal name dropping and warped religious imagery would have survived the transition to the NES intact in 1989.
 It’s far better, I think, to experience this one as its creators intended.
 Luckily for us, the use of English for all the game’s text (apart from the rōmaji level titles) makes it extremely approachable for non-Japanese players.

 You’ll often see the gameplay in Holy Diver likened to that of a Castlevania title.
 At a glance, it’s easy to see why.
 They’re both side scrollers with an overarching horror theme and Randy looks an awful lot like Simon Belmont with long hair and a cape.
 Superficials aside, it won’t take Castlevania veterans long to realize that Holy Diver is a whole other beast at heart.
 The classic Castlevanias were balanced around the characteristic short, fixed Belmont jump arc and the whip with its relatively slow attack speed and lengthy startup time.
 Randy’s jump is much higher and floatier, not to mention steerable in the air.
 He’s also much quicker on the draw with the fireballs he shoots as his primary attack, although they still only reach about a third of the way across the screen.
 The action as a whole is faster and more fluid, resembling Konami’s Getsu Fūma Den more than any other single game I can recall, albeit with more of a focus on ranged combat thanks to Randy’s arsenal of spells.